sri-rang/javascript-playground/functional-javascript/readme.markdown

 * **Shape** contains a private method **area** generated reusing the closure function **getAreaFunction** from **closure-1.html**
 * Each **Shape** instance has a public method **getArea** which returns the rounded off result of private function **area**

+closure-3.html
+---

+This is a textbook example of how closures are used when event handlers are assigned in loops.

+* Red boxes are assigned click handlers without a closure, the value of **redBoxId** for all red boxes in the last value of the loop
+* Green boxes are assigned click handlers with closures, their click handlers have the correct values